Staying Safe and Staying Connected

 If you have an update/news, a prayer or poem or something inspirational you would like us to share with the congregation, please send it to us.
 Please also send us any prayer requests.
 We will incorporate these into the Daily Prayers as best we can: firstname.lastname@example.org.

-Prayerbook Morning Prayer in Zoom – each weekday & Saturday morning.
-Join us for an inter-active service of Morning Prayer at 9 am.
-Time to bring your prayer concerns will be provided. (contact Becky Holder for the link: email@example.com).
+Prayerbook Morning Prayer in Zoom – each morning.
+Join Dennie and me for an inter-active service of Morning Prayer at 9 am.
+Time to bring your prayer concerns will be provided. (contact Becky for the link: email@example.com).

 Our office email is: email@example.com.